BrusselsBrussels +32 (0) 2 372 91 68

 Partners

-What to expect: Leaders’ round-table discussion agenda, community-led, <140 participants, no sales pitches.
+What to expect.
+Leaders’ round-table discussion agenda including policymakers & academics, community-led, <140 participants, no sales pitches.
 F&L is a neutral (independent), non-lobby members’ forum.
 F&L meetings are based around debate, panel discussions, workshops & site visits rather than presentations, thus ensuring opportunity and full participation by all.
-F&L competition law & antitrust.
+F&L competition law & antitrust compliance policy.

 Help?
 Get in touch.